Heterotic solitons on four-manifolds: Introduction

-Given the complexity of the four-dimensional full-fledged Heterotic system, in this work we propose an educated truncation which is obtained by taking the structure group of the \emph{gauge bundle} $P$ to be trivial, that is, $P = M$.
-With this assumption, the Heterotic system reduces to a system of partial differential equations for a Riemannian metric an a pair of 1-forms $\varphi$ and $\alpha$ on a four-manifold $M$.
+where $\nabla^{\alpha}$ denotes the unique metric connection on $(M,g)$ with skew-symmetric torsion $-(\ast_g \alpha)$ and $\mathfrak{v}(- \circ_g -)$ is a bilinear algebraic operation introduced in Section \ref{subsec:preliminaries}.
 Solutions of this system are by definition \emph{Heterotic solitons} on $M$, see Definition \ref{def:HeteroticSoliton}.
-Heterotic solutions depend on a non-negative constant $\kappa$, which corresponds physically to the \emph{slope parameter} of the Heterotic string to which the theory corresponds.
-In the limit $\kappa \to 0$ Heterotic solitons reduce to a particular class of generalized Ricci solitons as introduced in \cite{FernandezStreets}.
-The latter can be understood as stationary points of generalized Ricci flow \cite{Oliynyk:2005ak,Streets1,Streets2}, which originates as the renormalization group flow of the NS-NS string at one loop \cite{Polchinski:1998rq,Polchinski:1998rr}.
-In the same vein, Heterotic solitons correspond to stationary points of the generalized Ricci flow corrected by higher loops in $\kappa$, which turn out to introduced higher curvature terms in the system of equations.
+Heterotic solutions depend on a non-negative constant $\kappa\geq 0$, which corresponds physically to the \emph{slope parameter} of the Heterotic string to which the theory corresponds.
+In the limit $\kappa \to 0$, Heterotic solitons reduce to a particular class of generalized Ricci solitons as introduced in \cite{FernandezStreets}.
+The latter can be understood as stationary points of generalized Ricci flow \cite{Oliynyk:2005ak,Streets1,Streets2}, which originates through the renormalization group flow of the NS-NS string at one loop \cite[Page 111]{Polchinski:1998rq} and in the \emph{Hamilton gauge} \cite{Oliynyk:2005ak}.
+In the same vein, Heterotic solitons correspond to self-similar solutions of the generalized Ricci flow corrected by higher loops in $\kappa$, which turn out to introduce higher curvature terms in the system of equations.
 Therefore, Heterotic solitons can be understood as a natural extension of the notion of generalized Ricci solitons in the context of Heterotic string theory.
-The investigation of flow equations inspired by supergravity and superstring theories is an increasingly active topic of research in the mathematics literature, see \cite{Fei:2018mzf,Fei:2020kkl,Fei:2020nwv,Phong:2018wgn,PhongPicardZhang,StreetsA} and references therein.
+The investigation of flow equations inspired by supergravity and superstring theories is an increasingly active topic of research in the mathematics literature, see \cite{Fei:2018mzf,Fei:2020kkl,Fei:2020nwv,Phong:2018wgn,PhongPicardZhang,StreetsA} and references therein, and the characterization of the renormalization group flow whose self-similar solutions are Heterotic solitons is currently work in progress and has already produced a novel curvature flow \cite{HeteroticRicciFlow}.